Rocroverss/vitasoguide/README.md

 - Unlike DEX files, .so files are platform-dependent.
 You need to compile them separately for each target architecture that you want to support.
 - .so files are usually stored in the /lib directory within the APK file, with subdirectories for each CPU architecture (e.g., /lib/armeabi-v7a, /lib/arm64-v8a, /lib/x86, etc.).

-## Error 0x8010113D during VPK installation
-If you encounter error 0x8010113D while installing a VPK for your PS Vita application, it may be related to an issue with the LiveArea assets.
-Specifically, ensure that all images in the sce_sys folder (such as icons and backgrounds) are in 8-bit color depth.
-Incorrect image formats can cause installation failures.

 <a name="section4"></a>